 Changing, copying or deleting a publication

-Follow instructions in the quick reference guide Changing, copying or deleting a publication.
+Follow instructions in the guide Edit or delete records.

 You are able to edit or delete records that you have registered and records that you are the author or editor of.
 You can also change or delete records in which the Username field has been filled in with your user ID.

 Only administrators can change/delete records with uploaded files, theses and student academic papers.
-Contact DiVA Helpdesk if you need to change records that you can’t access.
+Contact Ask the Library if you need to change records that you can’t access.
 If you are a student, contact the DiVA administrator in your department.

 There are various ways to obtain lists of publications from DiVA and display them on a web page.
 The lists are updated automatically when a new publication is registered in DiVA.